Woolf was nominated for several Tony Awards, but came away with a single win, for Bill Irwin's performance as George.

 The Broadway revival is the first for the famous play since Albee himself directed it in 1976.
 Anthony Page directs and David Harbour and Mirelle Enos complete the cast.
 The show is playing at the Longacre Theatre.

+In the play, new professor Nick and his innocent wife Honey get more than they bargained for when they are invited over for a night of drinking, debauchery and digs at the home of seemingly meek fellow academic George and his husband-hating, self-loathing, guest baiting wife Martha.
 John Lee Beatty designed the set.
 Also part of the design team are costume designer Jane Greenwood, lighting designer Peter Kaczorowski and sound designer Mark Bennett.

 The lengthy, high-voltage play hit Broadway like a thunderbolt in 1962, shocking and electrifying audiences and critics with its volatile language and corrosive portrayal of a hostile American marriage.
 Previously known for a few admired Off-Broadway one-acts, Albee overnight became the country's most famous and lionized young playwright.
 The cast included Uta Hagen as Martha (in a career-capping performance), Arthur Hill as George, George Grizzard as Nick and Melinda Dillon as Honey.
 Alan Schneider directed.